Frequently Asked Questions

 NOTE: Many insurance companies still do not cover manual and massage therapy modalities if they are not performed by a physical therapist.
-We suggest that you contact your insurance company ahead of time and ask them if they cover the following CPT codes when they are performed by a manual therapist:
+We suggest that you contact your insurance company and ask ahead of time if they cover the following CPT code when they are performed by a manual therapist:

 97140 - Manual Therapy

 Sadhana Health provides superbills as a courtesy to our patients.
 Please be advised that your insurance company will only consider covering up to their allowable limit.

 Q : What payment methods do you accept?

 A : We accept checks (established patients only), credit cards, and cash in exact change.
 Payment is due at the time services are rendered.

 Q : What if I need to cancel an appointment?

 A : 48-hour advance notice is required when canceling an appointment.
 If you are unable to provide 48 hours advance notice, you will be charged for the full amount of that appointment which will be due before your next appointment.
 In our desire to be effective and fair to all of our patients, we have a clear policy for cancellations, no-shows, and late arrivals.
 We suggest that you familiarize yourself with our full cancellation policy in order to avoid having to pay for a session you missed!